scale600/gcp-terraform-ansible-ghaction-flarum/DEPLOYMENT_LOG.md

 # Deployment retry with updated GCP_SA_KEY at Tue Oct 28 14:31:23 PDT 2025
 # Waiting for GCP permissions to be granted at Tue Oct 28 14:42:06 PDT 2025
 # Retry deployment with Owner role permissions at Tue Oct 28 14:43:55 PDT 2025
+# Retry deployment with all GCP APIs enabled at Tue Oct 28 15:05:28 PDT 2025